top of page

 What about animals?
 Am I contributing to loss of endangered species by taking Asian medicine?

-Like virtually all practitioners I know, I strictly refrain from the use of pangolin scales, hornet's nest, rhinoceros horn, tiger bone, and all other animal products that have conservation issues.
-The only animal products I regularly use are oyster shell and a type of fossilized bone traditionally known as "dragon bone."
-I also occasionally make use of insect medicinals where refraining from doing so would compromise treatment outcomes, which is rare.
+Like virtually all Asian Medicine practitioners I know, I strictly refrain from the use of pangolin scales, hornet's nest, rhinoceros horn, tiger bone, and all other animal products that have conservation issues.
+The main animal products I use regularly are oyster shell and a type of fossilized bone traditionally known as "dragon bone."
+I also occasionally make use of a few select insect medicinals where refraining from doing so would compromise treatment outcomes (which is rare). â€‹

 bottom of page